kchanwong/Cato-OLG/README.md

 states.
 It then calculates a 75 year path of Social Security finances in nominal dollars.
 The path includes taxable payroll, outlays, the trust fund, and the actuarial balance.
 Productivity, inflation, population, and the dependency ratio are exogenous inputs to this part.
 The score comes from this part.
-This part is fast.
-It takes a few seconds.

 To score a reform, solve a second steady state with the reform policy.
 Then give both steady states to `project_economy`.
 The projection moves from baseline